cisco-foundation-ai/cookbook/3_adoptions/deployment/baseten/README.md

 # Deployment and Inference with Baseten

 [Baseten](https://www.baseten.co/) can be used to deploy the base model for inference. <br>
-We have provided a sample code for deploying the base model on the platform. <br>
+Sample code bundles are provided for deployment on the platform. <br>
 Please note that we assume you already have Baseten accounts or contracts and are aware that deployments will incur costs.

-## Deploy Models
+## Deploy the model
 1. Install Truss:
 ```bash
 pip install --upgrade truss